8 Reasons to Visit South Devon

 Take a canoe along the River Dart estuary and discover secret places, wildlife and the occasional pub along the way.

-Surfers won’t be disappointed either as Bantham beach as well as being in an area of outstanding natural beauty, has the reputation of being one of the best surfing beaches in Devon.
-Bantham is better suited to the more intermediate – advanced surfers who on the right day will find a consistent beach break with sandbars sculpted by the River Avon including a hollow low tide right in the river mouth and a peak on the main beach offering a classic left and right depending on swell and wind conditions.
+Surfers won’t be disappointed either.
+Bantham beach as well as being in an area of outstanding natural beauty, has the reputation of being one of the best surfing beaches in Devon.
+Bantham is better suited to the more intermediate – advanced surfers who on the right day will find a consistent beach break with sandbars sculpted by the River Avon.
+There is a hollow low tide right in the river mouth and a peak on the main beach offering a classic left and right depending on swell and wind conditions.

 Bigbury is a great spot to learn to surf and Discovery Surf School is a great place to start.

-For paddle boarders, the Kingsbridge Estuary with its scenic surroundings and abundance of birds and wildlife, is perfect for beginners while the more experienced paddlers can try the picturesque route from Kingsbridge to Salcombe and back.
+For paddle boarders, the Kingsbridge Estuary with its scenic surroundings and abundance of birds and wildlife, is perfect for beginners.
+More experienced paddlers can try the picturesque route from Kingsbridge to Salcombe and back.
 Local tuition and hire is available.

 8. Film locations and Literary Inspiration

-One of the most memorable episodes of Sherlock with Benedict Cumberbatch was filmed at the dramatic Hound Tor on Dartmoor and the film starring Matt Damon, We Bought a Zoo was inspired by the story of the Mee family at Dartmoor Zoo.
+One of the most memorable episodes of Sherlock with Benedict Cumberbatch was filmed at the dramatic Hound Tor on Dartmoor.
+The film starring Matt Damon, We Bought a Zoo was inspired by the story of the Mee family at Dartmoor Zoo.

-Fans of Harry Potter will already know that author JK Rowling studied at Exeter University but may not know that Exeter’s Gandy Street is thought to be the inspiration for Daigon Alley and 17th Century secret doorway at 10 Cathedral Close could this have been the inspiration for the door leading into Room of Requirement?
-Gandy Street is also home to a magical Harry Potter inspired bar, The Cauldron.
+Fans of Harry Potter will already know that author JK Rowling studied at Exeter University What you may not know is that Exeter’s Gandy Street is thought to be the inspiration for Daigon Alley.
+A 17th Century secret doorway at 10 Cathedral Close could have been the inspiration for the door leading into Room of Requirement!